dschil138/GPT-Complete/README.md

 **Lines To Send** - If you have text selected already when you hit the hotkey, the program will send that text.
 Otherwise, it will send the last N lines before your current cursor position.
 The default is 4.
 More lines will get you better results but will also be more expensive, as you are charged for the tokens you send as well as the ones you receive.

 **Hotkey** - choosing a hotkey for this program can be a little tricky.
-There are currently three options to choose from which have all been tested and work well.
+There are currently four options to choose from which have all been tested and work well.
-    1. Left Alt + Right Ctrl
+>**1.** Left Alt + Right Ctrl
-    2. Ctrl + 0
+>**2.** Ctrl + 0
-    3. Command + Enter
+>**3.** Command + Enter
+>**4.** Ctrl + Shift + K

+**Prepend** - uncomment this variable if you'd like to prepend a string to all your prompts.
+This can be helpful if you always want a specific behavior from your completions, for instance, if you want your completions to always have a cheerful demeanor, you could add a prepend string of "finish this text the way a cheerful person would:"

+Keep in mind that you are charged for the words you send to the model, as well as the ones you recieve.
+So don't go too crazy on the prepending.

+**Multiple HotKeys for Multiple Models** you can now define different hotkeys to send your prompt to different models.

+*For example:* if you have a simple list you need completed, you probably don't need the power (and expense) of the DaVinci model.
+So you could have Ctrl-0 set to send your prompt to the Curie model.
+But if you are trying to finish a poem, you could hot Ctrl + Shift + K to send the prompt to DaVinci.

-# Future development
+# Future Development

 - More user-configurable hotkeys

 - Have separate shortcuts for different models

     - *IE:  `CMD-Enter` would send prompt to DaVinci, `CMD-Shift-Enter` would send prompt to Curie*

-- Add option to prepend a string to any text that is sent to the model.

 - Be able to run the program as a mac menu bar item, not as a python script.